 One of the first things you do after a car accident is to exchange insurance information with the other driver.
 You may be in for a shock at that point if the other motorist turns out not to have auto liability insurance.
 If the other driver does have insurance, what if the expenses from your medical bills exceed the total amounts their insurance will cover?
 How will you recover expenses for medical bills and lost wages in either of these cases?
 Drivers in Alabama have two main options for collecting from uninsured or underinsured motorists.
 However, dealing with insurance companies on your own is almost never advised in these situations.
-The experienced uninsured motorist attorneys at Conchin, Cole & Jordan in Huntsville can help with these often complex claims.
+The experienced Huntsville uninsured motorist attorneys at Conchin, Cole, Jordan & Sherrod can help with these often complex claims.

 To protect parties involved in motor vehicle accidents, Alabama law requires all drivers to have liability insurance and to always carry proof of insurance in the vehicle with them.
 The state set minimum liability amounts are:

 - $25,000 for bodily injury involving one person